ut42tech/llmeta-app/docs/usage.md

 2. **Enter Username** — Type your display name (maximum 20 characters)

+3. **Enter Room Name** — Specify which room to join (defaults to "playground").
+Users in the same room can see and interact with each other.

-3. **Choose Avatar** — Click on one of the available VRM avatars to select your virtual representation
+4. **Choose Avatar** — Click on one of the available VRM avatars to select your virtual representation

-4. **Click "Continue"** — Once connected and configured, enter the 3D world
+5. **Click "Continue"** — Once connected and configured, enter the 3D world

 > [!WARNING]
 > **Privacy Notice**: This application sends data to external services.
 Do not share personal or sensitive information.